 Sisters of Mercy offer $25K scholarship award for SXU students

 To qualify for the grant, students must meet the following criteria: be enrolled in an undergraduate program at the sophomore, junior or senior level at SXU; demonstrate considerable financial need; be in good disciplinary standing with the University; and have a minimum 3.0 GPA.
-Additionally, preference will be given to young women in their senior year.
+Preference will be given to young women in their senior year.

-The highly respected Mother Catherine McAuley established the Sisters of Mercy in 1831; an order focused primarily on service, hospitality and compassion, three of SXU's core values.
+The highly respected Mother Catherine McAuley established the Sisters of Mercy in 1831, an order focused primarily on service, hospitality and compassion - three of SXU’s core values.
 This scholarship combines these principles to influence and encourage students to achieve their ambitions and to keep the Mercy spirit alive.

-The efforts and interests of the Sisters of Mercy have propelled the continuation of Catherine McAuley's Mercy spirit and passion for giving, which has helped students to flourish.
+The efforts and interests of the Sisters of Mercy have propelled the continuation of founder Catherine McAuley’s Mercy spirit and passion for giving, which has helped students to flourish.

 Interested scholarship candidates must complete the application, which is located on mySXU, by Monday, September 2, 2019.
 Decisions regarding the recipients will be announced in October.